intel/systemc-compiler/README.md

 ICSC supports SystemC synthesizable subset in method and thread processes and arbitrary C++ code in module constructors.
 The tool produces human-readable SystemVerilog for complex multi-module designs in tens of seconds.
 ICSC performs design checks to detect non-synthesizable code and common coding mistakes.

-Intel Compiler for SystemC is a member of [CHIPS Alliance](https://chipsalliance.org/), the project repository at https://github.com/chipsalliance/systemc-compiler.

 See more information at [Intel Compiler for SystemC wiki](https://github.com/intel/systemc-compiler/wiki).

 ## License